smartdevicelink/sdl_evolution/proposals/0339-replace-pthread-implementation-with-threads-from-cpp11.md

 ```

 Pthreads provides control over the size of the stack of created threads; C++11 standard threads does not address this issue.
-However in SDL Core we don't need to specify a stack size.
-Since the default stack size meets SDL Core requirements.
+However in SDL Core we don't need to specify a stack size since the default stack size meets SDL Core requirements.

 ## Impact on existing code
 The thread approach of SDL Core will be impacted.
-Removing the current thread implementation, delegate classes, and public methods will be done, a major version change of SDL Core is required.
+Removing the current thread implementation, delegate classes, and public methods will be done.
+Therefore, a major version change of SDL Core is required.

 ## Alternatives considered